AlexCeleste/bOGL-2/Docs/bOGL.md

 * A dedicated 2D physics engine module.
 * It might be fun to see bOGL ported to other languages: BlitzMax, Monkey, and Objective-C are all viable and worthwhile targets.
 There isn't much in bOGL that is specific to Blitz Basic (a few things use the built-in typelists, but not much).
  * A port to Gambit is currently in development.
-* A dedicated single-surface particle engine module. (done but needs documentation)
-* A dedicated 3D collision module. (done but needs documentation)
 * A port to newer OpenGL versions, to provide things like hardware skinning.

 ## <span id="publicapi" />Command reference / API##